mihaisucan/Mozilla-Developer-Tools-Installer/README.md

 ## Description ##

-This extension installs the default package of developer tools in Firefox.
+This extension installs the default set of developer tools in Firefox.

 ## License ##